gaiacoop/react-native-ble-peripheral/README.md

 if you would like to contribute to this project or suggest more future features you're welcome to so via an issue or pull request.

-### IOS support
-right now this package does not support IOS, so any one that wants to help and contribute the IOS support is more than welcome

 ## Installation